bobschrag/token-matcher/README.md

   language).
 Multiple matches consistent with a given template/input pair are more likely when either...

-  - The template has optional vars.
+  - The template has optional tm-vars.

-  - The template has consecutive vars---especially consecutive *vars.
+  - The template has consecutive tm-vars---especially consecutive *vars.

-  - The input includes consecutive like tokens that may match a var.
+  - The input includes consecutive like tokens that may match a tm-var.

 - `match-pre-parsed` and `matches-pre-parsed`---versions of `match`
   and `matches` that skip the work of parsing, in case a template may be applied repeatedly.

-- Two macros for defining functions that match an input argument to a fixed template and expose the template's variables and matched values as locals in the defined function's body.
-Here again, we bind any elided optional-scope vars to `nil`.
+- Two macros for defining functions that match an input argument to a fixed template and expose the template's tm-vars and matched values as locals in the defined function's body.
+Here again, we bind any elided optional-scope tm-vars to `nil`.
 So far, these macros use only `match` (not `matches`).

   - `defn-templating-strings`